vicesoftware/truck-scout/README.md

 - Monitoring and Troubleshooting

 Please refer to the [DEPLOYMENT.md](DEPLOYMENT.md) file.

-> 💡 **Note:** The deployment documentation is kept separate to allow it to be added to the context of AI-assisted development prompts like Aider or Cursor composer.
-This allows the AI to understand the project's deployment architecture and make better recommendations.
+> 🤖 **Note:** Add this to the context of AI-assisted development prompts like Aider or Cursor composer to allow the AI to understand the project's deployment architecture and make better recommendations when making changes to deployment configuration.

 ## Getting Started